 Federal prosecutors are reportedly nearing a decision on whether or not to indict McCabe over his egregious lying.

-And it appears Lisa Page may be witness one, two, and three in this case, um, which makes it even more interesting.
+And it appears Lisa Page may be witness one, two, and three in this case, which makes it even more interesting.

 We'll see what happens in that particular case.

-And by the way, McCabe said, Oh, you don't need a lawyer.
+And by the way, McCabe said, oh, you don't need a lawyer.

 All right, here to break it wide open.

-Fox News legal uh analyst, author of a soon-to-be release sequel to his number one best seller, it's called Witch Hunt, Greg Jarrett, David Schoen, criminal and civil liberties attorney, criminal defense attorney.
+It's called Witch Hunt, Greg Jarrett, David Schoen, criminal and civil liberties attorney, criminal defense attorney.

 That would be the very offenses these other guys got put away for.